parreirat/vehiculum-challenge/README.md

 You can also call `stats reset` to delete the data store.

+Lastly, `stats new_webpage` will interactively have you add and edit a new Status::Pages implementation until it works :)

 ## Installation

 We do not have a published gem, hence installation will be exclusively through